collective/collective.geo.kml/src/collective/geo/kml/README.txt

 Overview
 --------
-collective.geo.kml provides the necessary javascript to integrate a kml document in an opelayers layer.
+collective.geo.kml provides the necessary javascript to integrate a kml document in an openlayers layer.
-It build a kml file for Folder and Topic objects.
+It builds a kml file for Folder and Collection objects.
 Some kml properties can be set at site level.

 Test